filipfe/ControlJS/README.md

 X and y are properties passed to the Control component which define the position that controlled element would be transformed to relative  to its position in DOM.

-You can either pass a number which will work as px unit or a string if you'd like something like percentage value.
+You can either pass a number which will work as px unit or a string if you'd need something like percentage value.

 ```javascript